 For example, perhaps they have partnered with a giant multinational offering investors the best of both worlds like Nestle India or Unilever Indonesia (UNLRF).
 Like Rockefeller, they have the cash and dominant market position to buy out all potential competitors.

 Or perhaps they are just very well-run companies head and shoulders above their competitors?
 I call this a market monopoly.

 Whatever the edge, these companies are attractive to investors for only one reason – their ability to deliver consistent and strong revenue and profit growth.

 So my advice is this – don’t be shy about investing in monopolies.

-I’ll keep a sharp eye out for more monopoly-like opportunities as I scour the world serving subscribers of my Cabot Global Stocks Explorer advisory.
+I always keep a sharp eye out for monopoly-like opportunities as I scour the world serving subscribers of my Cabot Explorer advisory.
 To learn what other international stocks I’m currently recommending, click here.